Azure/bicep-registry-modules/avm/res/insights/webtest/README.md

 ### Parameter: `tags`

 Resource tags.
-Note: a mandatory tag 'hidden-link' will be automatically added to the tags defined here.
+Note: a mandatory tag 'hidden-link' based on the 'appInsightResourceId' parameter will be automatically added to the tags defined here.

 - Required: No
 - Type: object